TarahBeryl/Sevi-Docs/docs/buyer/register.md

 > **NOTE:** Take a picture of the ID in a well-lit environment.
 Ensure all four corners of the document are visible, and there are no reflections (if your phone’s flashlight is on, be sure to switch it off).
 Clean the lens, hold the phone steady, and align the camera for your ID to fit the frame.
 Proceed to take the picture and ensure that the information on it is legible.
 If you’re not sure of the quality, you can retake the photo.

+## Add Business or Shop Name
+Enter the name of your business or shop.
+Providing this information helps SEVI create a verified business profile for you.

+## Provide Your Business Location
+Enter your business location accurately.
+This helps SEVI identify your business area and ensures that your profile is up-to-date with your operational details.

 ## Take a Selfie Picture.
 Please take a profile picture of yourself.
 Your photo will be used as your profile photo in the Sevi app, as well as for KYC purposes and to protect your account against ID fraud by others.

 Uploading of your photo might take a few minutes depending on your internet connection, please don't close the app.

 > **NOTE:** When taking the selfie, hold the camera steady without turning your head.
 Try to remain still as much as possible – it won’t take long!

+## Agree to SEVI’s Privacy Policy
+Review SEVI’s Privacy Policy and agree to it.
+This policy explains how your data is handled and stored securely by SEVI.

+> **NOTE:** Agreeing to the Privacy Policy confirms your consent to our data practices and also reinforces SEVI’s commitment to data security and transparency.

+## Upload Your M-Pesa Statement
+To verify your business activity, upload a recent M-Pesa statement.
+This statement is used to strengthen your profile and confirm your financial eligibility for SEVI’s credit services.

+> **NOTE:** After your M-Pesa statement is reviewed, one of our credit assessors will reach out to schedule a visit to your shop.
+During this visit, they’ll finalize your SEVI credit limit, ensuring it aligns with your business needs.

+Once you’ve provided all required information and documents, you’ve completed the SEVI registration process.

 ## ALL DONE!!
 You have now created your Sevi account which you can use to Order now, Pay later at all suppliers verified by Sevi.
 Congratulations!